Liksu/minesweeper-react/README.md

 Escape | Swipe to right | Show settings panel
 Escape | Swipe to left | Close settings panel

+### Solve helper

+In case it is not clear how to solve the position, try the 'Get Help' button in the settings panel.
+One random mine will change its location.

 ## Game modes

 - [Beginner](https://liksu.github.io/minesweeper-react/#Beginner)